 - Preparation required for all hosts

-- Preparing a DB2 for OS/390 host
+- Preparing a DB2 for z/OS host

-- Preparing a DB2/400 host
+- Preparing a DB2 for i host

-- Preparing a DB2 UDB for Linux, UNIX, and Windows host
+- Preparing a DB2 for Linux, UNIX, and Windows (LUW) host

-- Preparing a DB2 Server for VSE & VM host

 These sections cover details of the DB2 environment that are pertinent to StarSQL.
-For complete documentation of installation and configuration on the host, consult IBM's DB2 documentation, especially IBM's DRDA Connectivity Guide (see "Related IBM Reference Documentation" on page 15 for details).
+For complete documentation of installation and configuration on the host, consult IBM's DB2 documentation, especially IBM's DRDA Connectivity Guide.

-Contact StarQuest Customer Support (see page 17) for assistance if you plan to use StarSQL to connect to DB2 UDB using the SNA network protocol.
+Contact StarQuest Customer Support (see page 12) for assistance if you plan to use StarSQL to connect to DB2 UDB using the SNA network protocol.